tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/其他咨询_intl.md

 ### What types of website can an individual operate?

-Individuals can only operate websites used as personal blog or space.
+Individuals can only operate personal blogs and other similar personal websites.

 ### Why do I have to apply for ICP filing transfer to Tencent Cloud for my domain name that has already obtained ICP filing through another access provider?